-Luke has spent the past several months working on National Bank Trust v Yurov & Ors , assisting Nathan Pillow QC, David Davies and Anton Dudnikov.
-The case concerns a US$ 1 billion fraud claim brought by a Russian bank against its former directors and their wives.
+Luke has spent the past several months working on National Bank Trust v Yurov & Ors , led by Nathan Pillow QC, David Davies and Anton Dudnikov.
+The case concerned a US$ 1 billion fraud claim brought by a Russian bank against its former directors and their wives.

 - Arbitration & related court applications

 Luke has experience of both international commercial and investor-state arbitrations.
 He has worked on cases under the LCIA, ICC, ICSID and UNCITRAL rules along with s.67, 68 and 69 appeals, as well as the enforcement of arbitral awards against both companies and states.
 Examples include:

 - Assisted in an ICC arbitration concerning breach of contracts for the international sale of goods.
 The case featured heavily around the application of the principle of force majeure.

 - Assisted with regards to the recognition and enforcement of five arbitral awards against a European state, obtained under the UNCITRAL rules and administered by the Permeant Court of Arbitration in The Hague.
 The case raised issues of State Immunity and the New York Convention.